kikacaty/Quora_crawler/README.md

 ```

 #Usage

+**Currently crash over time on PhantomJS, will update once get patched by PhantomJS.**

-To use the script, just run the python script
+~~To use the script, just run the python script~~

 ```
 python quora_crawler.py
 ```

-It will generate a csv file named `quora_qa.csv` with data of `Question, Answer` pairs.
-By default it grabs data from https://www.quora.com/topic/Ann-Arbor-MI, you can change it with any valid url:
+~~It will generate a csv file named `quora_qa.csv` with data of `Question, Answer` pairs.
+By default it grabs data from https://www.quora.com/topic/Ann-Arbor-MI, you can change it with any valid url: ~~

 ```
 url = YOUR_URL